sf-wdi-44/schedule/homework.md

   - returns the quotient if the operation is 'divide'

 ## Tues, March 13
-- Finish Personal Portfolio (Part I) project
 - Finish Kyrel (Part I)
 - Finish JS Types and Variables training lab
-- Finish JS Control Flow training lab
-- *Submit the Github URL for your JS Control Flow lab in Project Submission Doc*
+- Finish JS Control Flow training lab – *Submit the Github URL for your JS Control Flow lab in Project Submission Doc*
-- *Submit the Github URL for your Personal Portfolio project in Project Submission Doc*
+- Finish Personal Portfolio (Part I) project – *Submit the Github URL for your Personal Portfolio project in Project Submission Doc* (you will be having a feedback session with an instructor on your progress this Friday)

 ## Mon, March 12
 - Complete Site Recreation lab